 The effort required by a university varies, however the key tasks are all the same.
 These include:

-Talis Aspire Tenancy Setup Questionnaire (TSQ): This is a document that needs to be completed pre-kick off.
+Talis Aspire Tenancy Setup Questionnaire (TSQ): This is a document that needs to be completed pre the Talis Implementation webinar.
 We recommend that to get this completed in a timely manner, you schedule the project team to meet for 2 hours to work through this in the first instance, and then to come together a few days later to complete any questions where more information was required.
 This is only a suggested approach, but one that limits the time it takes to complete.

-Technical Discussion: Post the kick off webinar, we organise a call to discuss the more technical elements of your Talis implementation - this is typically an hour.
+Technical Discussion: 1 hours time is all that is required from your IT team.
+Post the initial webinar, we organise a call to discuss the more technical elements of your Talis implementation - this is typically an hour.
 Based on this, we understand which routes you chose, and this will then help us and you determine the time required to complete any technical setup.